Object-Oriented Programming (OOP) Principles

 Polymorphism enables behavior to vary independently from the code that uses it.

 Polymorphism is commonly achieved through method overriding or interface implementation.
-It is a key enabler of the Open/Closed Principle.
+It is a key enabler of scalable system design and supports patterns seen in API versioning strategies and modular architectures.

 OOP in Practice: Benefits and Tradeoffs